 How to Get There From Here: A Map for Success

 Let’s take a look at what it takes to achieve business success in general, and how you can apply these attributes to both your overall career and your current search.
+You need a map for success.

-- Luck – I’ve never been able to find a logical, empirical method to arrive at committed superstition, quite possibly because superstition, by definition, denies the logical and empirical.
+- I’ve never been able to find a logical, empirical method to arrive at committed superstition, quite possibly because superstition, by definition, denies the logical and empirical.
 This non-belief system extends to luck as well: I have yet to hear about a senior executive, or rock star for that matter, who’s road to success was paved with luck or serendipity.
 Sure, there are serendipitous events that occur in all our lives, but the people who recognize unplanned opportunity, plan for the possibility they might occur, then boldly, decisively hop on the bull when they see it from across the room and ride it for all it’s worth are the ones who people see as lucky.
 The cliché is that they make their own luck, but that’s not really giving them credit for their accomplishment.